Jiménez homers in 9th to power White Sox past Cubs, 3-1

 TRAINER’S ROOM

 White Sox: INF Yoán Moncada entered as a defensive replacement in the sixth after his recent trouble with upper back tightness flared up during Sunday’s 10-3 loss to the Yankees.
-Moncada had missed the previous four games before returning for the series finale against New York.
-“He’s markedly better,” manager Rick Renteria said. … C Welington Castillo was placed on the 10-day injured list with a strained left oblique.
+Moncada had missed the previous four games before returning for the series finale against New York. … C Welington Castillo was placed on the 10-day injured list with a strained left oblique.
 LH reliever Jace Fry was reinstated from the IL after being sidelined by shoulder soreness, and catching prospect Zack Collins was promoted from Triple-A Charlotte.

 Cubs: General manager Jed Hoyer said the team will use a patient approach with Kyle Hendricks after tests confirmed the right-hander is dealing with a shoulder impingement.
 Hendricks was placed on the 10-day injured list Saturday, one day after he permitted five runs in 4 1/3 innings in a 5-3 loss to NL West-leading Los Angeles.
 Tyler Chatwood will take Hendricks’ turn in the rotation Thursday against the Mets.